| |

 If you have an iron-clad memory that remembers all your various passwords across the web, Dashlane might not be for you.
 To say I’m impressed is an understatement.

-If you remember the same password you use on every single account at every website, Dashlane is definitely for you (because you need to stop using the same password everywhere).
+If you use the same password on every single account at every website, Dashlane is definitely for you (because you need to stop using the same password everywhere).
 Passwords get stolen far too often to fall victim to that expected crime.
 Fool me once, shame on you.
 Fool me twice, shame on me.
 We’re way past “fool me twice”.

 If you’re like me and know it’s important to have unique passwords but can’t remember them all, Dashlane (or LastPass) is definitely for you.